ShriramKhandbahale/xtrack/README.md

 # xtrack

-Tired of the awkward "wait, who paid for what?" conversation after every group trip, dinner, or shared subscription? **xtrack** takes care of it for you — right inside Discord, where your group already hangs out.
+Tired of the awkward "wait, who paid for what" conversation after every group trip?
+**xtrack** takes care of it for you — right inside Discord, where your group already hangs out.

 ---